-But with so many "health-drinks" turning out to be full of unhealthy components, you can't help but the question is Bai as good as they claim it to be?
-We'll analyze the components of Bai and answer some more questions regarding Bai in this article.
+Yet with so many other “health drinks” turning out to be full of unhealthy components, you can’t help but question: is Bai as good as they claim it to be?
+We’ll analyze the components and answer your questions about Bai in this article.

 Is Bai as Healthy as They Claim It to Be?

-Here's what the content of Bai is, according to its label (in the same sequence):
+Here are the ingredients of Bai, according to its label (in the same sequence):

 - Filtered water